ash-of-the-meadow/rl-example-plugin/README.md

 1. Make changes to your plugin code
 2. Run `yarn build` to create the updated plugin file
-3. Copy the new build to the HighLite plugins directory
+3. Copy the new build to the RyeLite plugins directory
-4. Restart HighLite to load the updated plugin
+4. Restart RyeLite to load the updated plugin
 5. Test your plugin functionality
 6. Repeat as needed

 ### Debugging Tips

 - Use `this.log()` method in your plugin for debugging output
-- Check the HighLite console for any error messages
+- Check the RyeLite console for any error messages
 - Verify your plugin follows the correct lifecycle methods (`init()`, `start()`, `stop()`)
 - Ensure all static resources are properly bundled and accessible